dataronio/CarND-LandLines-P1/writeup.md

 A possible improvement would be to apply some form of deformable template in the Hough Transform in order to handle sharply curving roads.

 A means of better optimizing the parameters of the pipeline using a greater variety of road styles and surfaces needs to be developed.
 Robustness needs to be added to reject horizontal Hough lines that are detected in road cracks.

 Some form of exponential moving average from frame to frame could be added to reduce jitter.

-Another potential improvement could be to recode the pipeline in C++ for use in a proper automotive embedded system.
+Another potential improvement could be to recode the pipeline in C++ for use in a realistic automotive embedded system.